Reflections on the design, applications and implementations of the normative specification language eFLINT: Implementations

 \paragraph{Discussion of Experiments}

-\Cref{fig:perf_chain} evaluates the performance of the interpreters given an input with many (combinations of) facts, but where only one derivation step is possible at a time.
+\Cref{fig:perf_chain} evaluates the performance of the interpreters given an input initialised with many instances, but where only one derivation step is possible at a time.
 For example, in any scenario, only \lstinline{x(50)} is derivable just after \lstinline{x(51)} is derived.
 The interpreters exhibit similar response curves: runtime grows superlinearly with the number of derivations, presumably as a consequence of paying the price of storing and traversing larger knowledge bases.
-However, the new interpreter starts faster, and slows down more gradually.
-The net result is that, compared to the original interpreter, the new interpreter begins with a $2\times$ speedup, which grows to $25\times$ for the most costly inputs.
+However, eFLINT-clingo starts faster, and slows down more gradually.
+The net result is that, compared to eFLINT-v4, eFLINT-clingo begins with a $2\times$ speedup and grew to $25\times$ for the largest input that we tested.
 We have no explanation for $N = 2^{11}$ representing a significant outlier, but we note that it was reliably reproduced by both interpreters.

-\Cref{fig:perf_arith} demonstrated a case where the new interpreter maintained approximately $\times2$ speedup across all test scenarios.
-We expect that the cost of the division operator (\lstinline|\|) predominates, but more testing is required.
+\Cref{fig:perf_arith} demonstrated a case where eFLINT-clingo maintained approximately $\times2$ speedup across all test scenarios.
+We expect that the cost of the division operator predominates, but more testing is required.

 \Cref{fig:perf_combo} shows the results of an experiment expected to emphasize the strengths of Clingo: the interpreter must quantify, combine, and compare many terms.
 This specification causes runtime cost to scale more sharply with the independent variable, but the speedup of the new interpreter over the original are similar to that shown in \Cref{fig:perf_chain}: the simplest scenario induces $2\times$ speedup, and the largest scales up to $17\times$ speedup.